payals/postgresql_automation/clusters/README.md

 # Introduction

-The clusters playbook is design to install a master-slave postgres cluster and manage replication, maintenance and failover.
+The clusters playbook is designed to install a master-slave postgres cluster and manage replication, maintenance and failover.

 # Roles